GIS-PuppetMaster/tinyflow/README.md

 ```

 # Run the experiments of TENSILE
-After compiling the GPU library, we can check out to the TENSILE branch and run the experiments of TENSILE
+After compiling the GPU library, we can check out to the TENSILE branch(or the master branch, they are the same) and run the experiments of TENSILE
 1. Check out to the TENSILE branch
 2. Download the `res.tar` from `链接：https://pan.baidu.com/s/1riFDtnNut1_kQDkownfXtg
 提取码：rvxo` and unzip it to the project directory. the `res` folder should be at the same level with `pycode`